-What does it mean if something is a privilege?
+What does it mean if something is privileged?

-For instance, a hierarchy of privileged users is maintained in any organisation.
-This means that not every user has permission to perform privileged tasks like modifying system files.
+For instance, in any organisation, a hierarchy of privileged users is maintained.
+This means that not every user has permission to perform privileged tasks like modify system files.
 Instead, these permissions are only given to users which are commonly known as System Administrators or Local Administrators.

-This is because, If every user is given administrative rights on their respective system, they may click on illegitimate installers on the web and install data-stealing malware on their systems.
+This is because, If every user is given administrative rights on their respective system, the users may click on illegitimate installers on the web and install data stealing malware on their systems.

-This sophisticated process of managing user privileges is traditionally achieved through a Privileged Management Solution such as Microsoft Azure Active Directory.
+This sophisticated process of managing user privileges is traditionally achieved through the use of a Privileged Management Solution such as Microsoft Azure Active Directory.
 In the next section of this article, Privileged Identity Management will be explained to demonstrate how it can be used for managing user privileges.

 What is the principle of least privilege?

-The principle of least privilege is the concept that is widely adopted among organisations, and it is the recommended best practice, especially among financial institutions that have to ensure PCI DSS compliance.
-The Principle of Least privilege says that any user, program or service should only have access to what it requires to achieve its task.
+Principle of least privilege is the concept that is widely adopted among organisations and it is the recommended best practice especially among financial institutions who have to ensure PCI DSS compliance.
+What the Principle of Least privilege says is that any user, program or service should only have access to what it requires, in order to achieve its task.

 For example, a database read-only user should only be able to connect to a database directly without having access to the operating system shell.
 Similarly, a programmer whose job is to make changes to the code, should not have access to administration and financial data.

 Why is the Principle of least privilege important?